w3f/Grants-Program/applications/DAOsign.md

 Deliveries include DAOsign platform with an ability to:
-- create, edit and generate agreements/policies using ChatGPT 3.5
+- create agreements including generating using ChatGPT
 - add and remove signers and observers of different levels of anonymity
 - allow signing the documents with further storing of signature proofs on Polkadot blockchain.